Skip to Content (Press Enter)

 Prepare your path

 You’re less likely to fall if you’ve salted the areas you walk — like the front porch, steps and sidewalk.
-Remember, though, preparation is a good start, but it isn’t foolproof.
+Remember, preparation is a good start, but it isn’t foolproof.

 Watch That First Step

-All too often, people slip when they let their guard down and feel secure.
+People often slip when they let their guard down and feel secure.
 Like that first step out the front door going to your mailbox.
 Don’t be fooled!
 Tread carefully.

 Choose the Right Shoes